 Animal Biology 2

 Chemistry 3 (Organic Chemistry)

-Academic achievement will be evaluated based on performance in the 10 prescribed courses, performance in all courses taken during the most recent full time academic year (September – April), and GRE scores.
-Note that GRE scores must be forwarded to UPEI directly from the test centre and the institutional code is “0941”.
+Academic achievement will be evaluated based on performance in the 10 prescribed courses, performance in all courses taken during the most recent full time academic year (September – April).

 Course Work Criteria

 Applicants must ensure that all 10 prescribed courses, as well as all courses taken during the most recent full time academic year, meet the following criteria.